Trusted Research

 Contents

-Trusted Research is a UK government initiative that aims to protect the research and innovation sector from threats such as theft, misuse, and exploitation.
-Jointly developed by the National Protective Security Authority (NPSA) and the National Cyber Security Centre (NCSC), the UK Government's Trusted Research guidance was created in collaboration with the research and academic community.
+The UK Government National Protective Security Authority (NPSA) has developed Trusted Research guidance in collaboration with the research and academic community.
 It aims to help the UK’s world-leading research and innovation sector maximise the benefits of international partnerships while protecting intellectual property, sensitive data, and personal information.

 The primary goal of Trusted Research is: